 A shared_ptr can either be passed as const or non-const reference.
 The const should be used when you want to express that the function will only read from the pointer or it might create a local copy and share ownership.

 Lastly, we will take a look at passing raw pointers and references.
-The general rule of thumb is that we can use a simple raw pointer (which can be null) or a plain reference (which can not be null), when the function we are passing will only inspect the managed object without modifying the smart pointer.
+The general rule of thumb is that we can use a simple raw pointer (which can be null) or a plain reference (which can be null), when the function we are passing will only inspect the managed object without modifying the smart pointer.
 The internal (raw) pointer to the object can be retrieved using the get() member function.
 Also, by providing access to the raw pointer, you can use the smart pointer to manage memory in your own code and pass the raw pointer to code that does not support smart pointers.

 When using raw pointers retrieved from the get() function, you should take special care not to delete them or to create new smart pointers from them.
 If you did so, the ownership rules applying to the resource would be severely violated.
 When passing a raw pointer to a function or when returning it (see next section), raw pointers should always be considered as owned by the smart pointer from which the raw reference to the resource has been obtained.